How She Read: Confronting the Romance of Empire

 Saturday, Feb.
 16 at 2:00 pm

-Artist talk at Open Space, followed by a panel discussion on decolonization in education and cultural institutions, alongside Victoria-based educators, curators, and artists.
+Artist talk at Open Space, followed by a panel discussion on confronting the romance of empire in education and cultural institutions, alongside Victoria-based educators, curators, and artists.

 Tuesday, Feb.
 19 at 7:30 pm